GreatAttractor/vidoxide/README.md

 **Image feature tracking:**
   - self-guiding (with supported mounts): selected image feature (or a planet – via centroid) stays in the same place of the FOV
   - live crop: only a ROI around a selected image feature is recorded
+  - preview stabilization (e.g., for focusing in windy conditions)

 **Output formats:**
   - TIFF or BMP image sequence